 Visiting The Victorian Market is definitely one of the Top Things To Do in Inverness.
 The old-fashioned market hosts an array of family-run shops – many of which have been around for decades.
 The top shops to see are the butcher and fishmonger, the jewelry stores and souvenir stands.

-#4 Step inside the Inverness Cathedral Church of Saint Andrew
+#4 Step inside the Inverness Cathedral

+Dating to 1869, the Cathedral ranks as one of the top attractions in Inverness, Scotland.
 Sitting on the west bank of the River Ness, the Episcopal church features a bold red stone exterior and two soaring bell towers.
 The 10 bells that hang in the towers chime out beautifully on Sunday mornings.

-Travel Tip: While visiting the cathedral is technically one of the things to do in Inverness for free, they do request donations of £2 per person.
+Budget Tip: While visiting the cathedral is technically one of the things to do in Inverness for free, they do request donations of £2 per person.

-#5 Learn Scottish History at the Inverness Museum and Art Gallery
+#5 Learn Scottish History at the Inverness Museum

-Starting at the very beginning – with an explanation of how the landmass formed hundreds of millions of years ago – right up to modern times, the museum exhibits are clear, engaging and some are interactive.
-(You can even try on a kilt!)
+The Inverness Museum and Art Gallery is a wonderful place to learn about the history of the Highlands.
+Starting at the very beginning – with an explanation of how the landmass formed hundreds of millions of years ago – right up to modern times, the exhibits are clear, engaging and some are interactive.
+You can even try on a kilt!

-There is no ticket required; visiting the museum is one of the top free things to do in Inverness.
+There is no ticket required.
+Visiting the museum is one of the top free things to do in Inverness.

 Travel Tip: When you exit the museum, pause for a moment to take in the beauty of the Inverness Town House that is right next door.
 An architectural gem, the Gothic-style town hall was built in the late 1800s.